 - 1 in 4 Americans admit they do not pay their bills on time

-- 61% have had credit card debt in the last year, and 38% carry debt month-to-month
+- 62% have had credit card debt in the last year

 - Despite being the world’s largest economy, Americans rank 14th in financial literacy (slightly higher than Botswana) according to Standard & Poor’s Global Financial Literacy Survey